If you qualify for the study, you will complete visits a study clinic in your area.

 All medications must be tested in clinical research studies before they can be approved by regulatory authorities for doctors to prescribe to patients.
 Without people taking part in these studies, we would have no new treatments.
 The volunteers who participate in clinical research studies play a major role in helping to advance medicine.

-If you choose to participate in the Depression Study, your case will be followed for about 5 weeks.
-You will complete approximately 7-10 study site visits as well as telephone calls.
+If you choose to participate in the Depression Study, you will complete study site visits as well as telephone calls with a study site in your location.
 At these visits you will undergo health assessments such as medical questionnaires and a complete physical examination.

 All study-related care is provided at no cost to you.
 You do not need health insurance to participate.